ZTX2021/genie-bottle/README.md

 ## Installation

 This fork uses pytorch 2.3.0 and Cuda 12.1.
-To get setup, use conda to install the dependencies.
+To get setup, use conda and pip to install the dependencies.
+I added a separate `requirements_osx.txt` file for the Mac-specific dependencies if you run into issues with the default `requirements.txt` file that I used during development.

 ### Option 1: Using environment.yml